ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/configuration/get-client-configuration.java.markdown

-﻿# Operations : How to Get Client Configuration
+# Operations: How to Get Client Configuration

 **GetClientConfigurationOperation** is used to return a client configuration, which is saved on the server and overrides client behavior.